EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 > above)[^CONCURRENT_ARCHIVING].

 [^CONCURRENT_ARCHIVING]:
-  In case of a concurrent backup, currently Barman has no way to determine that the closing WAL file of a full backup has actually been shipped - opposite of an exclusive backup where PostgreSQL itself makes sure that the WAL file is correctly archived.
+  In case of a concurrent backup, Barman is currently unable to force the shipping of the closing WAL file of a full backup
+  - opposite of an exclusive backup where PostgreSQL itself makes sure that the WAL file is correctly archived before considering the backup complete.
   Be aware that the full backup cannot be considered consistent until that WAL file has been received and archived by Barman.

+> **NOTE:**
+> When backups are taken from a standby server, PostgreSQL does not
+> switch to a new WAL file at the end of the backup.
+> If, in addition, there is very little write activity on the primary
+> server, and retention policies are defined, then the last archived
+> WAL file could be deleted while the next one is still being written.
+> At this point `barman check` will note that there are no archived
+> WAL files, and will start failing, preventing further backups until
+> a new WAL file is archived.
+> This scenario is quite unlikely, as it requires no WAL file switches
+> since the start of the oldest backup preserved by the retention
+> policy.
+> Nevertheless, it can be prevented using the `archive_timeout`
+> parameter to force a WAL file switch[^CHECKPOINT_TIMEOUT], for
+> instance by setting it to a value that ensures at least one switch
+> after the start of the oldest valid backup.

+[^CHECKPOINT_TIMEOUT]:
+  `archive_timeout` will only switch to the next WAL file if there has been some write activity since the previous WAL file switch.
+This is not a problem: even on an entirely idle system, a checkpoint record will be written according to `checkpoint_timeout`, whose default value is 24 hours on recent PostgreSQL versions.

 ## Archiving features
 ### WAL compression